The Development of Eric Galuppo’s Work

 By Eric Galuppo

 Eric Galuppo is a Structural Growth Architect whose work evolved through long-term observation of how labor-intensive organizations scale.
-VAMO Digital and SilverPoint Shield™ represent applied expressions of that structural thinking—developed after recurring patterns made it clear that growth, workforce continuity, and governance architecture were interacting in predictable ways.
+VAMO Digital and SilverPoint Shield™ represent applied expressions of that structural thinking—developed after recurring patterns made it clear that growth, workforce continuity, and organizational systems were interacting in predictable ways.

 In 2010, Eric founded VAMO Digital as a growth marketing agency.
 His background was in traditional advertising, direct marketing, and large-scale internet lead generation—building demand systems where performance was measurable, pipelines were predictable, and outcomes could be tied directly to revenue.